pradiptabane/Employee-Leave-Project-SQL/README.md

 - Leave accrual happens yearly; leave types and accrual rules are simplified.
 - Manager approvals are represented by `approver_id` on LeaveRequests.

-## How to share
-- Recommended: push to a GitHub repo and paste the repository link in the Cognizant form.
-- Alternatively, zip the folder and upload to Drive/OneDrive/Dropbox and share the link.

-## Notes
-Replace the contact placeholders above with your real email/phone before submitting.